PavanRangani/docs/docs/prd/chat/my-chats.md

 #### My Role

 - Multiselect dropdown of Role.
 Disable when My Task is set to OFF.
-- Available options: All, Responsible, Accoutable, Consulted, Informed
+- Available options: All, Responsible, Accoutable, Informed
 - Default value is `All`.